-Since there is a limit on the number of participants they’ve created a Google Doc for collaborative notes, questions, sharing, etc. This is a first time hosting something like this and hopefully in the future the limit on the amount of participants will increase.
+Since there is a limit on the number of participants they’ve created a collaborative notes, questions, sharing, etc. This is a first time hosting something like this and hopefully in the future the limit on the amount of participants will increase.
 So come hang out and see how it works!

 Are you going to the West Coast Moodle Moot in California in a week?
 If so, come join the community and engage in the Collaborative Doc.
 My colleague (@smbeaverson) and I came up with this idea during the 2011 iMoot, where it started out as a simple blank document with a few directions: